voskos/voskos-rtc-sfu/README.md

 - [ ] Stress testing on multi-session::multi-user scenarios to observer the behaviour of mutex locks for re-negotiations
 - [ ] Load testing to find the optimal hardware requirements
 - [ ] Implementation of server stats endpoints
+- [ ] Integrate CI CD pipelines for build, test and release management

 ---